16 Life-Changing Slow Living Tips (You Can Start Today)

-It’s knowing that retail therapy only works for a moment.
+It’s knowing that retail therapy only works for awhile.
 And that people who are impressed with status symbols aren’t worth impressing.

-Consuming less means you can invest in more timeless and longer-lasting pieces because you’re conscious about every purchase.
+Consuming less means being able to invest in more timeless and longer-lasting pieces because you’re conscious about every purchase.

-Instead, your money can go into what really matters.
-You can spend on experiences instead of gadgets and impulse purchases.
+Instead, your money can go towards what really matters.

 The art of slow living is all about editing.

-And that means making difficult cuts and saying “no” with grace.
+And that means making difficult decisions and saying “no” with grace.

-I’ve attempted to grow jasmine, rose and various bougonvilla on my balcony for years.
+I’ve attempted to grow jasmine on my balcony for years.
 I also had a few plants that actually did well.
-And one day I asked myself: why waste space and effort on plants that just aren’t working?
+And one day I asked myself: why waste space on plants that just aren’t working?